5 Common Hockey Injuries

 Below is a list of the most common hockey injuries you may see with players.

 Concussions are probably the most common but least reported injury that one can sustain one the ice.
-Contrary to popular belief, a concussion does not need to be a knockout blow or bone-crunching hit into the ice, but can also occur from smaller trauma to the head such as a stick or elbow.
+Contrary to popular belief, a concussion does not need to be a knockout blow or bone-crunching hit into the ice.
+It can also occur from smaller trauma to the head such as a stick or elbow.
 Symptoms may include headaches, nausea, dizziness, balance issues, mood changes, along with a multitude of other symptoms.
 Symptoms may persist anywhere from a couple of days to several months, and if you suspect you have a concussion it is best to seek medical advice immediately.

 Shoulder Separation – AC joint injury